-The circuits above all include transistors, but other devices including FETs and even vacuum tubes / thermionic valves can also be used.
-When using other devices as the active device in a current source, the biasing arrangements and circuit need to account for the fact that both FETs and valves / tubes are voltage driven rather than current driven.
+The circuits above all include transistors, but other active electronic components including FETs and even vacuum tubes / thermionic valves can also be used.
+When using other electronic components as the active device in a current source, the biasing arrangements and circuit need to account for the fact that both FETs and valves / tubes are voltage driven rather than current driven.
 Nevertheless they can still be used just as effectively.

 Transistor active current sources are used in many areas, particularly within integrated circuits and some battery chargers.
 They enable a fixed, or controlled current to be supplied independent of the voltage (within limits) and as such they are very useful.

 More Circuits & Circuit Design:

 Op Amp basics Op Amp circuits Power supply circuits Transistor design Transistor Darlington Transistor circuits FET circuits Circuit symbols